- Full Itinerary

 - Other Trips You May Like

-VERY popular in 2022, see a different side of Belize!
-We’ve carefully selected three top birding lodges with excellent local guides that join us as we visit important conservation areas in some of the less-well-known parts of Belize.
+See a different side of Belize in 2024!
+We’ve carefully selected three top birding lodges with excellent local guides that join us as we visit important conservation areas in some of the less well-known parts of Belize.
 Whether this is a first time visit or a return trip to see more of Belize, we know this trip will excite you.

 Believe us when we say our guides are excited about this combination and can’t wait to share the rich Maya Biosphere ecoregion with you.